 - Strategy development and execution.

-Increased performance is one reason coaching is essential but is not alone.
-The working world of today is rife with volatility, rapid change, hasty decisions, and ambiguity.
-With that in mind, it is crucial for leaders and employees of modern organizations to have a place where they can discuss important business dilemmas, reflect on their leadership styles, talk about concrete strategic issues they are facing, and connect with the bigger picture, as was previously discussed in this article: Democratizing Coaching.
-When this is added the need to keep up to date with industry trends and new practices, recruiting expert external help becomes an essential business need.
+Beyond strengths, coaching prepares us for the challenges we will face.
+Today’s working world is rife with volatility, rapid change, hasty decisions, and ambiguity.
+Therefore, it is crucial that leaders and employees of forward-thinking organizations have somewhere to discuss business dilemmas, strategic issues, reflect on their leadership styles, and connect with the bigger picture.
+When this need is added to keeping up with industry trends and new practices, recruiting expert help becomes essential.

-What qualities should you look for in a great Professional Coach?
+What qualities to look for in a Professional Coach?

 Just as with anyone, coaches have their areas of expertise and uniquely valuable strengths.
-However, the most successful coaches share a host of necessary qualities which make a coaching experience worthwhile and relevant for each client.
-Those baseline qualities which you should be looking out for include the following:
+However, most successful coaches share a host of qualities that make coaching experiences worthwhile and relevant for each client.

 - Attentive listening skills – they hear what you do and don’t say.

-- Empathy and a high level of emotional intelligence – they can read emotive indicators and body language, also through the screen/when online.
+- Empathy and high-level emotional intelligence – they can read emotive indicators and body language even virtually.

-- Open your mind to new possibilities and perspectives.
+- Opens your mind to new possibilities and perspectives.

-- Help you identify, understand, appreciate, and apply your strengths and the strengths of others and how these can compensate for your weaknesses.
+- Helps you identify, understand, appreciate, and apply your own as well as the strengths of others and how these can compensate for your weaknesses.

-- Support and motivate you (when you need it) and bring you back to reality if your self-confidence becomes overinflated.
+- Supports and motivates you (when you need it) and brings you back to reality if your self-confidence becomes overinflated.

-- Hold you accountable - to promises, values, and strengths as well as limitations.
+- Holds you accountable - to promises, values, and strengths as well as limitations.

-- Keep the right balance between challenging, supporting, provoking, and motivating you.
+- Maintains the balance between challenging, supporting, provoking, and motivating you.

-- Keep appointments, keep things confidential - and thus are trustworthy.
+- Keeps things confidential - and thus are trustworthy.

-- Can structure and explain the coaching process for you.
+- Structures and explains the coaching process for you.

-If your coach does not excel in these qualities, I encourage you to offer feedback - or find another coach for you and your leaders/employees.
+If your coach does not excel in these qualities, I encourage you to offer feedback - or find another coach.

 While these qualities provide an intrinsic foundation, there are notable extrinsic characteristics we suggest you research ahead of employing a new coach.